edvinand/custom_ble_service_example/README.md

     }
 ```

-After updating the value in the GATT table we're ready to notify our peer that the value of our Custom Value Characteristic has changed.
+After updating the value in the GATT table we're ready to notify our peer that the value of our Custom Value Characteristic has changed. </br>
+The first thing we should do is to verify that we have a valid connection handle, i.e. that we're actually connected to a peer.
+If not, we should return an error indicating that we're in an invalid state.
+Nect, we set the ble_gatts_hvx_params_t, which contains the handle of the custom value attribute, the type (i.e. Notification or Indication), the value offset (only used if it's larger than the MTU for the connection, but don't worry about that just yet), and the length of the data.After setting the hvx_params, we notify the peer by calling sd_ble_gatts_hvx().
+Lastly, we should return the error_code.</br>
 ```C
 /* This code belongs in ble_cus_custom_value_update() in ble_cus.c*/